From 24 to 26 March, live and media arts festival ReROOTed will take over Humber Street Gallery.

-A rare opportunity for women and girls to explore the art of fluid movement and skateboarding in an urban space, lead by Dani Abulhawa.
+A rare opportunity to explore the art of fluid movement and skateboarding in an urban space, lead by female skateboarder and performance lecturer Dani Abulhawa.
 We’ll provide the skateboards, so come along and get your skate on.
 Participants must be aged 12+.

 Launch: Performance Magazine Online

 Between 1979 and 1992 Performance Magazine documented an extraordinary period of art in the UK.
 ReROOTed sees the launch of an online archive by Rob La Frenais and LADA, along with a film screening by Hugo Glendinning, a performance by Anne Bean and a discussion about the magazine’s legacy.

 iHull: Ronald Fraser-Munroe